 Glutathione is often referred to as “the body’s master antioxidant.”
-But that description doesn’t do justice to the importance of glutathione and how it affects your health and longevity.
+But that description doesn’t do justice to the health benefits of glutathione and how it affects your wellbeing and longevity.

 In this article, I’ll address the following.
 To jump to a specific section, click on the link.